 NO SQUAT RACK?
 NO PROBLEM (7 BARBELL SQUAT ALTERNATIVES)

-Although they aren’t a “must” in order to build your lower body effectively, squats are still the most productive exercise overall when it comes to building up your leg size and strength as efficiently as possible.
+Although squats aren’t necessary in order to build your lower body effectively, they are still the most productive exercise overall when it comes to building up your leg size and strength as efficiently as possible.

 In other words, if you want to fully maximize your results and are physically capable of performing squats, you should probably be doing them.